ispeters/async_scope/asyncscope.md

 =======

 ## R2
+- Add a fourth state to counting_scope so that it can be used as a data-member safely
 - Update `counting_scope::nest()` to explain when the scope's count of outstanding senders is decremented and remove `counting_scope::joined()`, `counting_scope::join_started()`, and `counting_scope::use_count()` on advice of SG1 straw poll:

 forward P3149R1 to LEWG for inclusion in C++26 after P2300 is included in C++26, with notes: